k22delafuente/Project_1_G2/README.md

 5)Predictive Questions (Kris):
  What areas are likely to have increasing house values based on current trends? -- Explore how income, population, and proximity to the ocean might drive future prices.

+My analysis provides an in-depth look at the California housing market through predictive modeling and data visualization.
+I used a scatter plot overlaid on a map of California, highlighting costlier areas in red to reveal key pricing patterns.
+This visualization exposes important insights, such as the impact of ocean proximity on home values and price fluctuations as we move inland, demonstrating that housing trends vary across regions.
+While proximity to the ocean correlates with higher home prices, it is not the only driving factor.
+Median income plays a significant role in determining housing costs in different areas, suggesting that economic conditions may outweigh location-based factors in certain regions.

 ![!(Images/Kris_Price_Map.png)](Images/Kris_Price_Map.png)